osaroo3/world-cup-quiz-ci-project2/README.md

 I have ensured that this project is responsive on all screens.

+## Testing User Stories from User Experience (UX) Section

+- First Time Visitor Goals
+  - As a first time visitor, I want to know the purpose of this site.
+      1. Every first time visitor can clearly see that this is a FIFA world cup quiz site.
+      2. The site is there to test there sports knowledge about football.
+  - As a first time visitor, I want navigate the site intuitively.
+      1. Navigating the site is very intuitive, as how to navigate the site is easy and, the needed response from users are clear and unambiguous.
+  - As a first time visitor, I want to look for testimonials to know what others think.
+      1. At the moment testimonies of users are not public yet.
+That is currently under consideration.

+- Returning Visitor Goals

+  - As a returning visitor, I want to see what changes/ improvements have been made to the site.
+      1. Further changes are currently under consideration, however, there is no specific time for their implementation.

+- Frequent User Goals

+  - As a frequent user, I want to see if new quiz questions have been added.
+      1. No new changes to the site yet.
+  - As a frequent user, I want to see if the comments of users impact changes on the site.
+      1. It certainly will.
+However, implementation is yet to take place.

 ## Validator Testing

 - HTML: No errors or warnings shown when passed via the official W3C validator: